 Church of St. Barbara, the patron saint of miners is extremely valuable architectural work and a true example of modernist and rationalist conception of architecture with extraordinary profound light and shadow show and a skillful use of volume.
 In terms of design Pulitzer, as a German student, takes similar examples of churches that had been built in Germany.
-It should be noted that even the bishop of Poreč-Pula Diocese Trifone Pederzolli requested that the church roof should be designed in the shape of the keel of the overturned boat, because the Church through its liturgy symbolizes a ship in the sea of this life.
 The cubic bell tower of a rectangular shape, attached to the church, certainly makes its contribution to the vertical views of the town with its twenty-five meter high tower.
 By the east entrance of the church there is a space associated with the church intended for the people, like a covered lopica (a portico) in Istrian medieval churches.
 Architecturally, it creates a counterbalance to the arcades on the southern part of the square and constructively regulates the ventilation in the square.
 Unfortunately, in the mid-1990s the covered part by the east entrance was framed with steel-glass construction.
-On the right entrance pylon of the church there is a stone relief of St. Barbara, made by that time less famous Trieste- sculptor Ugo Carà.
+On the right entrance pylon of the church there is a stone relief of St. Barbara, made by famous Trieste- sculptor Ugo Carà.